 DPDP Act, 2023 — Compliance Overview

-Last updated: 2 April 2026 · Applies to TANIYUR services offered in India
+Last updated: 28 May 2026 · Applies to TANIYUR services offered in India by [COMPANY NAME]

 Disclaimer:This page summarises how we approach the Digital Personal Data Protection Act, 2023 ("DPDP Act").
 It does not constitute legal advice.
 For regulatory or contractual positions, consult qualified counsel.
 Statutory provisions prevail over any informal description here.